DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

    The API Proxy creates a session blob, containing information like the client_id, the app name, the scope, and so on.
 For PKCE, this session also stores the CODE_CHALLENGE.
-It stores this session blob in the in-memory cache for Apigee Edge, using the session id as the cache key.
-The session id here is just the "message id", which is a unique string for every request handled by an Apigee Edge API proxy; it's available in a context variable called `messageid`.
+It stores this session blob in the in-memory cache for Apigee , using the session id as the cache key.
+The session id here is just the "message id", which is a unique string for every request handled by an Apigee API proxy; it's available in a context variable called `messageid`.

    The flow then redirects to the login server.
 This login server can run anywhere;